packages

 all_tags[, release_ts := with_tz(release_ts, tzone = "UTC")]

-# join release_ts with data
+# join data tables

 all_tags[, tag := as.character(tag)]